liangshen001/ngx-desktop-lib/projects/ngx-desktop/README.md

 # NgxDesktop

-Desktop UI components (mac / windows)
+Angular Desktop UI components (mac / windows)

 The included components are as follows